Blog

 (Source)

-Companies also began to do extra security checking for added measure.
+Companies also began to do extra checks for added measures against security threats.
 For instance, have you ever gotten an email saying your account was accessed from a location or device that isn’t recognized?
-It could be that you’re on vacation, using a VPN, or recently cleared your cache (or nothing).
+It could be that you’re on vacation, using a VPN, or recently clearing your cache (or nothing).
 This security email is just another step in verifying your identity.

-With SSO, a trusted third-party verifies that users are who they are so that individual sites don’t have to verify each set of credentials.
-Users log on to one website and that site checks if an SSO provider has already authenticated them.
+With SSO, a trusted third party verifies that users are who they are so that individual sites don’t have to verify each set of credentials.
+Users log on to one website, and that site checks if an SSO provider has authenticated them.
 If not, it prompts them to log in; if it does recognize them, it gives them access.

 The problem is that the security of the companies in charge of SSO can be iffy.
 Take signing up for a Spotify account through your Facebook account as an example.
-If Facebook is breached, any account you used Facebook to log in with will also be compromised.
+If Facebook is breached, any account you use to log in with Facebook will also be compromised.
 When using SSO, it’s important to find a company you can trust with your data.

 2010s: Biometrics